 Loving yourself is the starting point for all deep transformation.
 Love for yourself and others is the foundation of life.
 In yoga this is called Ahimsa, non-violence.
 In modern psychology, it’s called self-love or self-compassion.

 When you accept yourself, the war is over and you can build your life on peace.
 Now, you can consciously relax and open the doors to your inner world.
 In yoga, this is called Pratyahara.
 In science it’s called interoception.

 When you let go of tension, you can enjoy the wonders of the sensual world.
 A wide variety of pleasures through your sight, hearing, taste, smell, touch – and many more, less known senses – are now at your disposal.

 Your breathing is a mirror of your life.
 The smallest change in your mood is reflected in the way you breathe.
 When you let go of tension, your breathing opens up.
 In yoga the art of breathing is called Pranayama.

 Our natural state is to be relaxed, awake and aware.
-Unfortunately, we’re taught to let our minds constantly get caught in disturbing thoughts and emotions.
+Unfortunately, we’re trained to let our minds constantly get caught in disturbing thoughts and emotions.
 Meditation is returning to ourselves and our natural mind.

 Hi, my name is Peter Appel.
 For over 20 years, I have studied different traditions of yoga and meditation.
 I’m also a Mental Trainer, a dance facilitator and a life-long student of somatic traditions.
 In my work as a yoga teacher, I include elements from psychology, Buddhist philosophy, trauma therapy and brain science.
 In my experience, old and new knowledge in combination with your own insights, can be immensely powerful on your personal path to healing and wholeness.